claudiozera44/openapi-agent-examples/README.md

 This repository demonstrates how to build OpenAPI-powered AI agents using two popular frameworks, [LangChain](https://python.langchain.com/docs/introduction/) and [Haystack](https://haystack.deepset.ai/).
 These agents can process user queries, interact with APIs described by OpenAPI documents, and generate intelligent responses.

 For an in-depth comparison of LangChain and Haystack, see [this article](https://www.speakeasy.com/openapi).

+Credits to [Chai Landau](https://github.com/chailandau), as this repository was initially forked from repo [speakeasy-api/openapi-agent-examples](https://github.com/speakeasy-api/openapi-agent-examples)

 ## Repository structure